How to Download IIT JEE Advanced Physics Syllabus Free PDF from Vedantu

 JEE Advanced Physics Syllabus and Topics

-Dimensional analysis, units, and dimensions; least count, significant figures; Measurement and error analysis methods for the physical quantities in the following experiments: experiments on Vernier callipers and screw gauge (micrometre), using a basic pendulum, determine g, Searle’s method for calculating Young's modulus, using a calorimeter, determine the specific heat of a liquid, using the u-v method, calculate the focal length of a concave mirror and a convex lens, sound speed is measured using a resonance column, ohm's law is verified using a voltmeter and an ammeter, using a meter bridge and a post office box, and determine the specific resistance of a wire's substance.
+Dimensional analysis, units, and dimensions; least count, significant figures; Measurement and error analysis methods for the physical quantities in the following experiments: experiments on Vernier calipers and screw gauge (micrometer), using a basic pendulum, determine g, Searle’s method for calculating Young's modulus, using a calorimeter, determine the specific heat of a liquid, using the u-v method, calculate the focal length of a concave mirror and a convex lens, sound speed is measured using a resonance column, ohm's law is verified using a voltmeter and an ammeter, using a meter bridge and a post office box, and determine the specific resistance of a wire's substance.

 Newton's equations of motion; evenly accelerated and inertial frames of reference; static and dynamic friction; Kinetic and potential energy Power and work; Mechanical energy and linear motion are both conserved.